pmelgren/BaseballDatabase/README.md

 install [PostgreSQL](https://www.postgresql.org/), [Chadwick](http://chadwick.sourceforge.net/doc/index.html),
 and [RetroSheet](https://www.retrosheet.org/).
 * **PostgreSQL** Download PostgreSQL [here](https://www.enterprisedb.com/downloads/postgres-postgresql-downloads),
-Go with the default options whereever possible and make sure you select PgAdmin 4 when prompted to select components.
+Go with the default options wherever possible and make sure you select PgAdmin 4 when prompted to select components.
 * **RetroSheet Data** Download RetroSheet data [here](https://www.retrosheet.org/game.htm).
 This tutorial uses the event files from 2010-2018 but you should be able to adapt the